 What’s Yours is Mine – Seriously

 Sharing our numbers didn’t mean we suddenly swapped ATM pins and ran to get a joint bank account.
-Instead, it provided a foundation in which we could create hypothetical scenarios about how to handle money if we decided to get married (an important conversation to a have after five years of dating).
+Instead, it provided a foundation in which we could create hypothetical scenarios about how to handle money if we decided to get married (an important conversation to a have after seven years of dating).

 Peach immediately became defensive that he would be taking care of his debt.
 A gesture I appreciated, but retorted wasn’t fair to a martial ledger.
 Why should he exclusively carry the burden of debt repayment, when our financial decisions before and after marriage would impact each other?
 We could combine forces and get rid of his debt in a relatively quick time.